telerik/document-processing-docs/installation-and-deployment/upgrade-instructions.md

 Telerik Document Processing is part of several Telerik bundles and could be upgraded following the steps for upgrading the other assemblies from the suite with which you've obtained the product.

-Starting from Q1 2016, the Document Processing Libraries are built separately from any other component that comes with the different suites.
-Thus, they have their own version, which may differ with the version of the other assemblies in the particular suite.
+>Starting from Q1 2016, the Document Processing assemblies have an assembly version which may differ from the assembly version of the other assemblies in the particular suite.
+>

-Another change in the version of Telerik Document Processing is that from R3 2016, only assemblies with a version number ending with .40 suffix are distributed.
-The libraries are built only for .NET 4.0.
-They don't contain code specific for .NET 4.5, thus an additional version is not needed.
+>Starting from R3 2016, only assemblies with a version number ending with .40 suffix are distributed.
+The libraries don't contain code specific for .NET 4.5, thus an additional version is not needed.
+>

-The changes are synced between the controls that have a dependency on Telerik Document Processing and while the referenced files are from the same release, they should work as expected regardless of the version distinction.
+>The changes are synced between the controls that have a dependency on Telerik Document Processing and while the referenced files are from the same release, they should work as expected regardless of the version distinction.

 ## UI for ASP.NET AJAX